Admissions Office

 Academic Skills Center

 The Academic Skills Center provides a variety of testing and tutoring services.
-Testing options include ACT Certification testing, ACT COMPASS Placement testing (see the Admissions Policies and Procedures section for more information), CLEP testing (see the Academics Policies and Procedures section for more information), make-up testing, My Math Lab testing, iCampus testing for online and blended courses, and outside proctoring for other institutions.
+Testing options include ACT Certification testing, ACT COMPASS Placement testing (see the section for more information), CLEP testing (see the Academics Policies and Procedures section for more information), make-up testing, My Math Lab testing, iCampus testing for online and blended courses, and outside proctoring for other institutions.
 A picture ID is required for all tests.
 For more information, contact the Academic Skills Center at (815) 280-2261, email academicskillscenter@jjc.edu or visit www.jjc.edu/info/academic-skills.

 Project Achieve